 To get to Mt.
 Raymond, head back down to the saddle, then up the other side.

-You are about to start your light scramble when you reach this very large, old tree.
+You are about to start your light scramble when you reach this large, old tree.
 I made sure I put everything inside my pack, including my adjustable hiking poles.

-This scramble isn’t tough at all – its actually one of the easier scrambling sections you’ll find in the Wasatch.
-There is no knife edge or sheer drop offs on either side, but you’ll still want to watch your footing.
-Don’t take any of the trails that drop down – you’ll create more work for yourself by having to hike back up.
+This scramble isn’t tough at all – it’s actually one of the easier scrambling sections you’ll find in the Wasatch.
+There is no knife edge or sheer drop-offs on either side, but you’ll still want to watch your footing.
+Don’t take any of the trails that drop-down – you’ll create more work for yourself by having to hike back up.
 Stay on the ridge, and you’ll reach the peak.

 The last push to Mt.
 Raymond!

 Mt.
 Raymond summit looking over to Gobblers Knob, where I came from.
+So cool!

 Mt.
 Raymond summit marker.